grabbeh/fennec/README.md

 Please get in touch if you would like to know more about the functionality offered by the app or are interested in getting me to configure your portfolio for you.

+**Third party code**

-Use is made of https://github.com/mledoze/countries for the purposes of ISO codes and country coordinates.
+- Use is made of https://github.com/mledoze/countries for the purposes of ISO codes and country coordinates.
 This is licensed under http://opendatacommons.org/licenses/odbl/1.0/.
-Geojson for the world is from https://github.com/johan/world.geo.json.
+- Geojson for the world is from https://github.com/johan/world.geo.json.